Ehesp/Sourcemod-Server-Manager-System/README.md

 ###### Database Migrations via CLI

-The application allows for a quick installer using the command line.
+The application has a quick installer using the command line.
 In the root of the application, input the command:

 `php artisan ssms:install`

 Follow the instructions to setup your database migrations and seed data.

+> This file requires a database config file for the current environment!

 ###### Database Migrations via SQL